TobiasPSP/doneland_sources/Components/Storage/Permanent/On SD Cards/README.md

 ### Speed

-Data transfer speed relies on (a) the type of SD card and (b) the capabilities of the SD card reader board.
 For typical data logging applications, read and write access times are no issue.

 ### Size

-SD cards can store enourmous amounts of data.
-The initial SD cards stored already up to *2GB*.
-Modern SD cards have lifted this limit to beyond *128GB*.
+The initial SD cards stored up to *2GB*.
+Modern SD cards can store *128GB* and more.

-These huge storage capacities are seldom needed in microcontroller projects.
-Always make sure the **SD Card Module** *and* the libraries you intend to use supports SD cards with the size you want.
-Some limit the maximum size to *4GB* or even *2GB*.
-Most work with all sizes.
+Always make sure the **SD Card Module** *and* the libraries you intend to use support SD cards with the size you have.

 > [!NOTE]
 > *4GB* is the maximum amount of memory addresses that can directly be addressed by *32 bit*.